manuel-uberti/filmsinwords/about.md

 Hi, I’m Manuel!
 Thank you for stopping by!

 This blog is a place where I can collect all my thoughts on cinema and cinephilia.
-I’ve always enjoyed writing, and writing about films in particular.
+I’ve always enjoyed writing and writing about films in particular.
-I tend to add comments on [Letterboxd](https://letterboxd.com/muberti/) for all the films I watch, but this blog helps me elaborate on specific topics and opinions.
-It’s also a fun exercise for me, since I love writing in English but English is not my first language.
+I tend to add comments on [Letterboxd](https://letterboxd.com/muberti/) for the films I watch, but this blog helps me elaborate on specific topics and opinions.
+It’s also a fun exercise for me, because I love writing and English is not my first language.

 You can subscribe to this blog via [RSS](https://www.filmsinwords.eu/feed.xml), if you wish to receive updates.